permutationlock/aven-cfmt/README.md

 the Chimera Linux package manager.
 This [poop][2] benchmark was only provided to show that `aven-cfmt` turned out surprisingly fast with very little deliberate optimization.
-The `clang-format` and `astyle` projects have very different goals, are highly configurable, actually have unicode support, and format far more kinds of C code.
+The `clang-format` and `astyle` projects have very different goals, are highly configurable, and format far more kinds of C code.

 [1]: https://helix-editor.com/
 [2]: https://github.com/andrewrk/poop